Dave-R1988/GCD_Project/CodeBook.md

 The labels for the quantitative variables are explained in what follows.
 For a detailed description of what each measurement corresponds to, see `features_info.txt` in the original Samsung UCI HAR data set.
+Units for the measurements are not provided for the original data set, the documentation only says that features are normalized and bounded within the interval `[-1,1]`.

 * `mean...`: Arithmetic means of the origninal measurements, additionally averaged for each subject and activity.
 * `std...`: Standard deviations of the original measurements, additionally averaged for each subject and activity.